cscawley/CoreOS-Provision/CheatSheets/MeteorNginx.md

 respawn
 respawn limit 10 5

-# we don't use buil-in log because we use a script below
+# we don't use built-in log because we use a script below
 # console log

 # drop root proviliges and switch to mymetorapp user